 Studies were selected if they included details of avian community composition in at least one secondary forest site and a reference undisturbed primary forest site.
 A primary forest was defined as a naturally forested area where there was no evidence of discontinuity in forest cover or modification by human activities.
 A secondary forest was defined as a naturally forested area where there had been discontinuity in forest cover over time (Corlett 1994).
 Forests that had previously been selectively logged were excluded as such sites recover differently to those converted for agriculture (Corlett 1994; Dunn 2004b).
 Studies from the tropics and sub-tropics between the latitudes of 40°N and 40°S were included.

 Data on the abundances of bird species present in forest sites were extracted from the articles.
 Article authors were contacted to request these data when articles suggested that they had been collected but were not presented.
-Additionally, for each secondary forest site, the age, whether the site was continuous or discontinuous with primary forest, and whether the site’s disturbance history prior to secondary succession left remnants of the original forest vegetation (e.g. slash-and-burn agriculture, pasture) or not (e.g. arable agriculture, plantation) were noted.
+Additionally, for each secondary forest site, the age, and whether the site was continuous or discontinuous with primary forest, were noted.
 Where age and disturbance history were not presented, article authors were contacted to request the information.
 The median age of secondary forest was recorded when a range of possible values was given.
 Methodologies used to sample bird communities were consistent within studies, but differed among studies.
-Methodologies used were recorded for use in statistical analyses to control for the use of different methodologies.
+Methodologies used were recorded for use in statistical analyses to control for differences among studies.

 Data on the traits of bird species were obtained from Wilman et al. (2014).
 For this study we selected traits linked to (i) foraging strata (ground, understory, mid-high levels in trees, canopy, or well above vegetation); (ii) diet (invertebrates, mammals/birds, reptiles/amphibians, fish, scavenger, fruit, nectar, seeds, or other plant material); (iii) body mass in grams.
 Where no match was found for the latin binomial name of a species in the trait database of Wilman et al. (2014) a web search was carried out to find synonymous names and the correct trait values assigned using these (10 species).

 Forest dependency data for all bird species were provided by BirdLife International, with each species categorised as having high, medium or low forest dependency, or being a non-forest species (BirdLife International 2013).
 Species with high forest dependency were then classed as forest specialists and the remaining species were classed as forest generalists.
-The proportion of forest specialists in the community, based on species presence, was calculated per site.
+The species richness for specialist species was calculated for each site site.